lovecodingdev/monetaria-subgraphs/README.md

 ## Usage

 Subgraphs can be queried directly from the graph explorer, or from [another application](https://thegraph.com/docs/en/developer/querying-from-your-app/).
-The following section gives common queries for Aave protocol data.
+The following section gives common queries for Monetaria protocol data.

 ### Helpful Queries